|

 Sybaris and to the south couldn't go past Kaulon.

-With such
+With a

-bases and since both the two cities had a strong will of
+situation like this and since both the two cities had a strong will of

-expansion, war was just a matter of time.
+expansion war was just a matter of time.

-But now it
+now it

 has to be taken into account another fact: the strength of